Scottsboro Boys: Aftermath

 Governor Graves had planned to pardon the prisoners in 1938 but was angered by their hostility and refusal to admit their guilt.
 He refused the pardons but did commute Norris's death sentence to life in prison.

 Ruby Bates toured for a short while as an ILD speaker.
 She said she was "sorry for all the trouble that I caused them", and claimed she did it because she was "frightened by the ruling class of Scottsboro."
 Later, she worked in a New York state spinning factory until 1938; that year she returned to Huntsville.
 Victoria Price worked in a Huntsville cotton mill until 1938, then moved to Flintville, Tennessee.
-Victoria Price never recanted her testimony.Scottsboro: A Tragedy of the American South (1969) by Dan T. Carter was widely thought to be authoritative, but it wrongly asserted that Price and Bates were dead.
+Victoria Price never recanted her testimony.

+Scottsboro: A Tragedy of the American South (1969) by Dan T. Carter was widely thought to be authoritative, but it wrongly asserted that Price and Bates were dead.
 An NBC TV movie, Judge Horton and the Scottsboro Boys (1976), asserted that the defense had proven that Price and Bates were prostitutes; both sued NBC over their portrayals.
 Bates died in 1976 in Washington state, where she lived with her carpenter husband, and her case was not heard.
 Price's case was initially dismissed but she appealed.
-When the US Supreme Court agreed to hear the case in 1977, Price disregarded the advice of her lawyer and accepted a settlement from NBC.
+When the U.S. Supreme Court agreed to hear the case in 1977, Price disregarded the advice of her lawyer and accepted a settlement from NBC.
 She used the money to buy a house.
-Price died in 1983, in Lincoln County, Tennessee.
+Price died in 1982, in Lincoln County, Tennessee.

 Most residents of Scottsboro have acknowledged the injustice that started in their community.
 In January 2004, the town dedicated a historical marker in commemoration of the case at the Jackson County Court House.
 According to a news story, "An 87-year-old black man who attended the ceremony recalled that the mob scene following the Boys' arrest was frightening and that death threats were leveled against the jailed suspects.
-Speaking of the decision to install the marker, he said, 'I think it will bring the races closer together, to understand each other better.
+Speaking of the decision to install the marker, he said, 'I think it will bring the races closer together, to understand each other better."

 Sheila Washington founded the Scottsboro Boys Museum & Cultural Center in 2010 in Scottsboro.
 It is located in the former Joyce Chapel United Methodist Church and is devoted to exploring the case and commemorating the search for justice for its victims.